CasimirGeelhoed/swarm/README.md

 A float field named ___displayScale___ will control the scale of sources in the 3D visualisation.

-A float field named ___displayItensity___ will control the color of sources in the 3D visualisation (-1 is blue, 0 is grey, 1 is orange).
+A float field named ___displayIntensity___ will control the color of sources in the 3D visualisation (-1 is blue, 0 is grey, 1 is orange).

 ## OSC output